$0.68 Earnings Per Share Expected for Ingevity Co. (NYSE:NGVT) This Quarter

-Brokerages forecast that Ingevity Co.
-(NYSE:NGVT) will report earnings of $0.68 per share for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have provided estimates for Ingevity’s earnings.
-The highest EPS estimate is $0.76 and the lowest is $0.56.
-Ingevity posted earnings per share of $1.10 in the same quarter last year, which suggests a negative year over year growth rate of 38.2%.
-The business is expected to announce its next earnings results after the market closes on Wednesday, February 10th.
+Analysts expect Ingevity Co.
+(NYSE:NGVT) to post earnings per share (EPS) of $0.68 for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for Ingevity’s earnings, with the lowest EPS estimate coming in at $0.56 and the highest estimate coming in at $0.76.
+Ingevity reported earnings per share of $1.10 during the same quarter last year, which would suggest a negative year-over-year growth rate of 38.2%.
+The firm is scheduled to report its next earnings report after the market closes on Wednesday, February 10th.

-According to Zacks, analysts expect that Ingevity will report full year earnings of $4.22 per share for the current financial year, with EPS estimates ranging from $4.10 to $4.30.
-For the next year, analysts anticipate that the firm will post earnings of $4.96 per share, with EPS estimates ranging from $4.60 to $5.35.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of sell-side research firms that follow Ingevity.
+On average, analysts expect that Ingevity will report full year earnings of $4.22 per share for the current year, with EPS estimates ranging from $4.10 to $4.30.
+For the next financial year, analysts expect that the firm will post earnings of $4.96 per share, with EPS estimates ranging from $4.60 to $5.35.
+Zacks Investment Research’s EPS averages are a mean average based on a survey of analysts that cover Ingevity.

-Ingevity (NYSE:NGVT) last released its earnings results on Tuesday, October 20th.
-The company reported $1.79 earnings per share for the quarter, topping analysts’ consensus estimates of $1.01 by $0.78.
-Ingevity had a return on equity of 35.71% and a net margin of 15.05%.
-The business had revenue of $331.70 million for the quarter, compared to analyst estimates of $310.83 million.
+Ingevity (NYSE:NGVT) last released its quarterly earnings data on Tuesday, October 20th.
+The company reported $1.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.01 by $0.78.
+Ingevity had a net margin of 15.05% and a return on equity of 35.71%.
+The firm had revenue of $331.70 million for the quarter, compared to analysts’ expectations of $310.83 million.

-Separately, BMO Capital Markets raised their price target on Ingevity from $86.00 to $90.00 and gave the company an “outperform” rating in a research note on Thursday, October 22nd.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Ingevity currently has a consensus rating of “Buy” and a consensus price target of $69.75.
+Separately, BMO Capital Markets increased their price objective on shares of Ingevity from $86.00 to $90.00 and gave the company an “outperform” rating in a report on Thursday, October 22nd.
+Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Ingevity presently has a consensus rating of “Buy” and a consensus target price of $69.75.

 Ingevity Corporation manufactures and sells specialty chemicals and activated carbon materials in North America, Europe, the Asia-Pacific, and internationally.
 The company operates through two segments, Performance Materials and Performance Chemicals.
 The Performance Materials segment engineers, manufactures, and sells hardwood-based and chemically activated carbon products primarily for use in gasoline vapor emission control systems in cars, trucks, motorcycles, and boats.